ferranfg/mpl-publisher/readme.txt

 MPL-Publisher 📚 creates an ebook, print-ready PDF book, EPUB for KDP, or Audiobook MP3 directly from your WordPress posts.

 If you are a self-publishing author ✍️, it will solve the "how to publish my digital book" problem, doing it the simplest possible way 👌.
-Convert your posts to EPUB, print-ready PDF, mp3, Kindle, Mobi… etc.
+Convert your posts to EPUB, print-ready PDF, MS Word (Docx), Audiobook (MP3)… etc.

 Writing a book successfully is a challenge by itself and publishing an ebook can be pretty painful without the right tools.
 But with Kindle Direct Publishing, Amazon publishing, and other forms of self-publishing, publishing an ebook or audiobook can even be easy.

 It is free to self-publish on the most popular ebook platforms.
 You just need a formatted ebook file to load to the publishing platforms.
-This is your completed, edited manuscript in specific formats: .mobi for Amazon, .ePub for the other stores, or PDF for print-ready books.
+This is your completed, edited manuscript in specific formats: .ePub for Amazon and other stores, or PDF for print-ready books.

 With our plugin, you can download in a matter of seconds your eBook from your WordPress blog in these formats.
 If you already have a WordPress site, you are ready to start selling online your self-published book.